To be successful in the field of mobile app UX design, app designers must have foresight.

 Although the ratings and app reviews are very crucial for the mobile as well as Web-based applications, but that does not mean asking the user to review the app right after their very first experience is a great thing to do.
 Give the app users some time to understand your app and utilize most of the features that it is offering.

 To ask for feedback about the app right after the first experience of the app tends to annoy the end-users as well.

 Over the last decade, we have seen the evolution of technology that once seemed to be impossible to achieve.
 And now because of that people are expecting way more from mobile applications as well as smartphones.
 These expectations are constantly getting higher so to meet up with those milestones we also need to step up the app designing game.

 This is the reason why we consider the designing of the user interface as an ongoing process instead of a one-time task.
-Every other day, a new app design tool or strategy comes into the market to deliver the relevant and valuable content to the app users.
+Every other day, a new the inclusion of animations comes into the market to deliver the relevant and valuable content to the app users.

 We hope that with the help of these essential Do's and Don'ts, this article has provided you with some valuable insights regarding the mobile app UX designing.
 We release highly informative articles on a daily basis, so make sure you ‘Subscribe’ to MobileAppDaily to never miss another update from the app industry.

 With a strong knowledge of the latest UI/UX design trends, Ayush, the creative head of MobileAppDaily, is curating enticing designs from the past five years.
 His work helped in achieving the desired user experience for many top brands.
 Right now, he’s at the helm of designing team and is leaving no stone unturned to devise futuristic designs.